ATD 1-LAW

 When organizations come together to promote the business interests of their members.

-The following are conditions that must be satisfied before the principle of contribution can be applied.
-Which is not true?
+Highlight three(3) conditions that must be satisfied before the principle of contribution can be applied

-Which of the following is true about insurable interest in life assurance?
+Which of the following statements is/are true about insurable interest in life assurance?

 A child has no insurable interest in the life of his parents &vise versa in common law.